KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - Email Alert: Data Activator in Power BI

 # Summary
-The live cryptocurrency performance and sentiment analysis report offers a valuable tool for analyst, would be investors and other stakeholders seeking to navigate the complex and dynamic cryptocurrency market.
-By providing real-time insights that support informed decision-making, this report is leverage has a significant investment value.
+The live cryptocurrency performance and sentiment analysis report offers a valuable tool for Crypto analyst, would be investors and other stakeholders seeking to navigate the complex and dynamic cryptoc market.
+By providing real-time insights and analysis that support informed decision-making, this report leverage the robustness of Microsoft Fabrics  tools of  Synapse Data Engineering, Synapse Data Science & Power BI.

 ## Solution Architecture